Amanda Knox: Investigation

 The first detectives on the scene were Monica Napoleoni and her superior Marco Chiacchiera.
-Napoleoni conducted the initial interviews and quizzed Knox about her failure to immediately raise the alarm, which was later widely seen as an anomalous feature of Knox's behavior.
+Napoleoni conducted the initial interviews and quizzed Knox about her failure to immediately raise the alarm, which was later widely seen as an anomalous feature of Knox's behavior, in fact she was completely unconcerned about the death of her roommate.
 Knox said that she had spent the night of 1 November with Sollecito at his flat, smoking marijuana, watching the French film Amélie, and having sex.
 Sollecito told police he could not remember if Knox was with him that evening or not.
 According to Knox, Napoleoni had been hostile to her from the outset.
 Chiacchiera discounted the signs of a break-in, deeming them clearly faked by the killer.
 The police were not told the extent of Kercher's relationship with Silenzi in initial interviews.
 On November 4, Chiacchiera was quoted as saying that someone known to Kercher might have been let into the apartment and be responsible for her murder.
 The same day, Guede is believed to have left Perugia.

 Interviews, arrest, and arraignment

 Over the following days, Knox was repeatedly interviewed as a witness.
 She told police that on November 1, she received a text from Lumumba advising that her evening waitressing shift had been cancelled, so she had stayed over at Sollecito's apartment, only going back to the apartment she shared with Kercher on the morning the body was discovered.
 On the night of November 5, Knox voluntarily went to the police station.
-Knox was not provided with legal counsel, as Italian law only mandates the appointment of a lawyer for someone suspected of a crime.
+Knox was not provided with legal counsel, as Italian law only mandates the appointment of a lawyer for someone suspected of a crime and not for anyone willingly giving information without being a witness.
 Knox said she had requested a lawyer but was told it would make things worse for her.
-(Note: The city had reportedly not had a murder for 20 years, but its prosecutors had been responsible for Italy's most controversial murder cases.
-A charge originated by Perugia prosecutors resulted in the 2002 conviction of former Prime Minister Giulio Andreotti for ordering the murder of journalist Carmine Pecorelli, and led to complaints that the justice system had "gone mad".
-The Supreme Court took the unusual step of definitively acquitting Andreotti the next year.

-In early 2002, Perugia prosecutor Giuliano Mignini, who enjoyed taking a detective-like role and was later to be in charge of the Kercher investigation, arraigned members of a respectable Masonic lodge for an alleged conspiracy.
-Mignini reportedly based the case on a theory involving serial killings and Satanic rites.
-Mignini investigated fellow prosecutors for complicity in the supposed plot and appealed dismissals of the charges; there were no convictions in the case, which finally ended in 2010.
-According to a scholar who researched comparative law in Italy, selective changes to the Italian legal system left it unable to cope when a prosecutor with Mignini's American-style adversarial approach used his powers to the fullest.)